 - 7. COMPLETING CBIS.
 Please pay close attention to all fields required on CBIS.
 They should be filled in completely, including CEWs.
 Work with your Service Center representative(s) so that your CEWs are accurate and up-to-date.
 Do not leave this task to the last minute. - Check your e-mail.
 You will receive notification when CBIS is "open for business." - Remember that in April/May Mark Beck will be forwarding to you an e-mail containing supplementary capital budget instructions from DBM.
-Please pay close attention to the "changes" reflected in the DBM instructions, especially in the preparation of your CEWs. - Do not wait for CBIS to open before contacting your Service Center representative to confirm project funding, schedules and to coordinate other reporting requirements with DBM supplementary budget instructions.
-Request a cash flow projection if you are requesting construction funds in the asking year, FY2020.
-Do all this sufficiently in advance of the internal due date for your CBIS budget submission to OCP, March 23, 2018.
-You are competing for Service Center assistance with every other client institution, and the queue fills up fast. - Many cells in CBIS are driven by information from your CEW.
-If your CEW is inaccurate, the information reflected in other cells will be inaccurate too.
+Please pay close attention to the "changes" reflected in the DBM instructions, especially in the preparation of your CEWs.
+Last year's e-mail was sent to you on April 30, 2019. - Last year, CBIS opened for business in May.
+Do not wait for CBIS to open before contacting your Service Center representative to confirm needed project funds, schedules and to coordinate other reporting requirements with DBM supplementary budget instructions.

+Request also a cash flow projection if you are requesting construction funds in the asking year, FY2021.
+Do all this sufficiently in advance of the internal due date for your CBIS budget submission to OCP, May 29, 2020.
+You are competing for Service Center assistance with every other client institution, and the queue fills up fast.

-- Consult the CBIS Manual and Videos on the DBM webpage to assure that you are adhering to format and content requirements throughout CBIS. - Please use care to express detail such as scope, description, justification, and space breakdown (by HEGIS code) in the "Supporting Comments" section of the request.
-Please provide as much information (especially quantitative data to support your statements), as you can. - Since the Board of Regents has requested "Return on Investment" information for each briefing paper, it is advisable to provide ROI data in CBIS.
-DBM prefers as much quantitative data as available to support and justify your requests. - When the CBIS system is upgraded at the end of each legislative session, some field information may be lost in the transfer.
+- All CEWs must be pre-approved by your Service Center before your CBIS submission is sent to USMO in May.
+Many cells in CBIS are driven by information from your CEW.
+If your CEW is inaccurate, the information reflected in other cells will be inaccurate too. - Consult the CBIS Manual and Videos on the DBM webpage to assure that you are adhering to format and content requirements throughout CBIS. - Please use care to express detail such as scope, description, justification, and space breakdown (by HEGIS code) in the "Supporting Comments" section of the request.
+Please provide as much information (especially quantitative data to support your statements), as you can. - Since the Board of Regents has requested "Return on Investment" information for each briefing paper, it is advisable to provide ROI data in CBIS. - When the CBIS system is upgraded at the end of each legislative session, some field information may be lost in the transfer.
 If you cannot see data on your screen, then it is not there.
-Be prepared to re-enter, or re-copy and repaste, information whenever and as often as this occurs.
+Be prepared to re-enter, or re-copy and re-paste, information whenever and as often as this occurs.